reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 Our task is now to build an implementation of `ReactiveBatchProcessor` that passes this test.

 ## Implementing the Reactive Batch Processor

+We implement the `ReactiveBatchProcessor` in a couple iterations.
+Each iteration has a flaw that shows one of the pitfalls of reactive programming that I fell for when solving this problem.

 ### Iteration #1 - Working on the Wrong Thread

+Let's have a look at the [first implementation](https://github.com/thombergs/code-examples/blob/master/reactive/src/main/java/io/reflectoring/reactive/batch/ReactiveBatchProcessorV1.java) to get a grasp of the solution:

 ```java
 public class ReactiveBatchProcessorV1 {